aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 dotnet run -- one two
 ```

+It should print each argument of a separate line then exit.

-Finally lets also make this interactive to print more lines
+Finally lets also make this interactive to print more lines:

 ```cs
 using System;